 Full plate entry sets have a single large plate on the exterior side of the door.
 These entry sets have a stately appearance and are well suited for large or double doors.

 Almost all of our manufacturers allow you to choose from a large selection of knobs and levers for the interior side of the door.
 The difference is largely aesthetic and up to personal preference, but if you are on the fence between a knob and a lever, we recommend going with a lever as they are typically easier to use.
 If your hardware will be used by weak or arthritic hands, we highly suggest choosing a lever.

 Left: Lever (Emtek Helios), Right: Knob (Emtek Round)

 Do you have oil rubbed bronze fixtures outside and satin nickel inside?
 Many manufacturers will allow you to change the interior finish and even the style to better suite the interior of your home.
 Please note, these custom changes may increase the lead time of your hardware.

 What You Need to Measure

-Before ordering your hardware, we'll need to know the following measurements.
-This ensures your hardware will be a perfect fit!
+Before ordering your hardware, we'll need to know the following measurements to ensure your entry set is a perfect fit.

 Measure the thickness of your door.
 Most exterior doors measure 1-3/4", but always check to verify.
 Old or custom doors are often different.